-- 1. This suit challenges several illegal provisions of Texas's voter suppression bill that make it harder for Texans to vote.
+- 1. This suit challenges several illegal provisions of Texas's voter suppression bill that aims to make it harder for Texans to vote.
 The November 2020 Election in Texas saw record turnout.
 Despite facing a global pandemic, engaged voters from both parties made their voices heard, and the Texas Secretary of State's Director of Elections indicated that the election was "smooth and secure." - 2.
-In response to this increase in civic participation, the Texas Legislature passed an omnibus elections bill targeting many of the precise methods that local election authorities and community groups used to make voting easier and more accessible to traditionally marginalized voters, such as voters with disabilities and voters with limited English proficiency.
-In their determination to push this omnibus legislation through the legislative process, lawmakers ignored widespread opposition by diverse groups of Texans-including business executives, faith leaders, community organizers, local elected officials, and countless everyday people-and refused to conduct any serious study of how this new law would impact voters. - 3.
+In response to this increase in civic participation, the Texas Legislature has passed an omnibus elections bill targeting many of the precise methods that local election authorities and community groups have used to make voting easier and more accessible to traditionally marginalized voters.
+Lawmakers did so in a determined, urgent legislative process, ignoring widespread opposition by diverse groups of Texans-including business executives, faith leaders, community organizers, local elected officials and countless everyday people-and refusing to conduct any serious study of how this new law would impact voters. - 3.
 The new law, Senate Bill 1 ("SB 1"), drastically rewrites the Texas Election Code to make it more burdensome and potentially impossible for many Texas voters and community organizations to participate in the democratic process.
 SB 1 erects a litany of needless hurdles to voting and couples those hurdles with ill-defined criminal and civil penalties. - 4.
-Egregiously, SB 1 takes particular aim at voters with disabilities, voters with limited English proficiency-who, in Texas, are also overwhelmingly voters of color-and the organizations (including Plaintiffs here) that represent, assist, and support these voters.
+Egregiously, SB 1 takes particular aim at voters with disabilities, voters with limited English proficiency-who, in Texas, are also overwhelmingly voters of color-and the organizations that represent, assist, and support these voters.
 The law does so by imposing new hurdles to voting by mail and voting with an assistant, two processes that are open only to limited subsets of voters, including persons with disabilities and with limited English proficiency.
 SB 1 additionally sets forth vague restrictions on expressive conduct and voter engagement that will burden the First Amendment rights of community organizations and will chill their efforts to educate, engage, and assist voters in their communities.

-- 5. Under SB 1, a voter who needs assistance to cast their ballot will not be able to ask their assistant questions without risking that their assistant be criminally prosecuted; a blind voter cannot receive assistance navigating the polling place; a voter who inadvertently transposes two digits of their driver's license number will have their ballot thrown out; and community organizers are left to guess whether something they say at their neighbors' doors could land them in jail. - 6.
+- 5. Under SB 1, a voter who needs assistance to cast their ballot will not be able to ask their assistant questions without risking that their assistant be prosecuted for a felony; a blind voter cannot receive assistance navigating the polling place; a voter who inadvertently transposes two digits of their driver's license number will have their ballot thrown out; and community organizers are left to guess whether something they say at their neighbors' doors could land them in jail. - 6.
 The right to vote is a precious and fundamental political right that is preservative of all other rights.
 Yick Wo v.
-Hopkins, 118 U.S. 356, 370 (1886).
+Hopkins, 118 U.S. 356, 370 (1970).
 This maxim applies in equal measure to the rights of voters with disabilities and voters with limited English proficiency, and it extends as well to the organizations that support those voters.
 Plaintiffs seek judicial relief to prevent the enforcement of certain of these provisions that, on their face, violate the Voting Rights Act, the Civil Rights Act, the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and the First and Fourteenth Amendments to the United States Constitution.
 SB 1's cruel targeting of vulnerable voters and community organizations is illegal and must be enjoined.